cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 | [Stack Optimization](SYNTAX-6-OPTIMIZATIONS.markdown#stack-optimization)                           | stack-optimization           |    N     |
 | [Print Merging](SYNTAX-6-OPTIMIZATIONS.markdown#print-merging)                                     | print-merging                |    Y     |

+This table doesn't track which optimizations provide some functionality on the `experimental` level.
+This information is available in the individual optimizations documentation.

 You normally shouldn't need to deactivate any optimization, but if there was a bug in some of the optimizers, deactivating it might allow you to use Mindcode until a fix is available.